logo

 Individuals with disabilities prefer to live in their communities rather than in institutional settings such as care homes or mental health facilities, which are more isolating.
 However, housing that is safe, stable, and affordable continues to be out of reach for millions of disabled people and their families, compromising their access to health care.

-Bear in mind that you are also protected under the Federal Fair Housing Act if you receive SSDI or SSI benefits.
-This means that you cannot be denied the opportunity to rent or buy property on the basis of your disability, regardless of whether you reside in private or public housing.
+Remember that you are also protected under the Federal Fair Housing Act if you receive SSDI or SSI benefits.
+This means you cannot be denied the opportunity to rent or buy property based on your disability, regardless of whether you reside in private or public housing.

 Aside from housing, disabled individuals can also receive more assistance from the SSA.
 Disability Help can walk you through the process of filing for disability benefits!